 Dispute Resolution Services

 Page: 1

 Residential Tenancy Branch

 Office of Housing and Construction Standards

+A matter regarding OJ REALTY & PROPERTY MANAGEMENT INC and [tenant name suppressed to protect privacy]

 DECISION

 Dispute Codes OPR, MNR

 Introduction

 This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent and a Monetary Order.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on September 15, 2015, the landlord served the tenant the Notice of Direct Request Proceeding by personally leaving it with Person C.B., an adult who apparently resides with the tenant.
-The landlord had a witness sign the Proof of Service of the Notice of Direct Request Proceeding to confirm this service.
-Based on the written submission of the landlord and in accordance with section 89(2), I find that the tenant has been duly served with the Direct Request Proceeding documents on September 15, 2015, the day it was personally served to Person C.B.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on March 31, 2017, the landlord served the tenant the Notice of Direct Request Proceeding by personally handing the documents to the tenant's girlfriend, an adult who resides with the tenant.
+The landlord had the tenant's girlfriend sign the Proof of Service of the Notice of Direct Request Proceeding to confirm personal service.
+Based on the written submissions of the landlord and in accordance with section 89(2) of the Act, I find that the tenant has been duly served with the Direct Request Proceeding documents on March 31, 2017.

 Issue(s) to be Decided

 Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?

 Is the landlord entitled to monetary compensation for unpaid rent pursuant to section 67 of the Act?

 Background and Evidence

 The landlord submitted the following evidentiary material: